Opinion | A harsh new anti-Trump ad shows how Never Trumpers view the race

 The Never Trumpers at the Lincoln Project, whose self-assigned task is to move those same GOP voters away from Trump, just launched a very harsh new ad that trades on these themes.

-The ad, which will rotate in as part of a $1 million buy in swings states, shows footage of Trump mocking the disabled reporter and making violent threats, and contrasts that with Joe Biden’s now-famous encouragement of a 13-year-old boy over their shared stuttering problem.
+The ad, which will rotate in as part of a $1 million buy in swing states, shows footage of Trump mocking the disabled reporter and making violent threats, and contrasts that with Joe Biden’s now-famous encouragement of a young boy over their shared stuttering disorder.
 Watch it here:

-But, given that Trump foes vainly tried this in 2016, does that make it a fool’s errand?
+But, given that Trump’s opponents vainly tried this in 2016, does that make it a fool’s errand?

 The view of the Lincoln Project Republicans on this tells us something broader about their sense of the race, and about the role they’ve assigned themselves in beating Trump.